Peter Lance: 9/11 investigation

 The next day, on September 3, 2003, Rather again led with coverage of 1000 Years for Revenge:

 Ramzi Yousef, the bomber responsible for the 1993 World Trade Center bombing, had fled to the Philippines where police discovered his bomb factory.
 Yousef again escaped but his accomplice (Abdul Hakim Murad) was arrested and spilled the chilling plot to Philippines Police Colonel Rodolfo Mendoza.

-Dan Rather than shows the Colonel, Mendoza, in a taped interview, talking to Lance:
+Dan Rather then shows the Colonel, Mendoza, in a taped interview, talking to Lance: